 1886

-Mandan, now five years old, has a population of nearly 2500.
+Mandan, now five years old, is holding on to a population of nearly 2500.
 Main Street businesses included ten saloons and boarding houses, six restaurants, four grocery/dry goods stores, three doctors, two pharmacies, a Chinese laundry, a tailor and dressmaker's shop, several livery stables, two banks, four churches, two schoolhouses, a lumberyard, a brickyard, an opera house, a flour mill, a train depot and freight house, a hotel, postoffice, courthouse and jail, a racetrack, two four-page weekly newspapers and an undertaker.

 In January 1886, County Treasurer Bingenheimer and County Auditor Van Vleck and Clerk of Court Doyle moved their records into the new courthouse and offices.
 The two story brick building was located on the hill west of Stark Avenue (which was later renamed Collins Avenue).
 A sheriff's quarters and jailhouse, located to the west of the new courthouse, was also part of the complex.